May 6, 2026

 -display none

 That’s a lot happening here, what is important to note is the command name.
 QEMU has different binaries per target architecture (e.g., qemu-system-x86_64).
-So basically you pick the command matching the architecture you want the guest to be.
+You pick the command matching the architecture you want the guest to be.
 Let’s discuss each of the params:

-So at this point, we can connect to the serial socket from another terminal tab on the machine:
+Now we can connect to the serial socket from another terminal tab:

 socat -,rawer,escape=0x1d unix-connect:serial.sock